Lathe Machine: Definition, Parts, Working Principle, Types, Pros, Cons, and Applications

 Lathe machine operations

-• Threading: Cutting threads on a workpiece.
+• Threading: Cutting helical screw threads on the surface of the workpiece.

 For individual workshop owners or freelancers, a personal loan for self employed individuals can help cover costs associated with setting up or upgrading equipment.